-Assume that a service provider's successful bid includes an offer to provide five "free" personal computers, worth $6,000.
+Assume that a service provider's successful bid includes an offer to provide five "free" cell phones, worth $700.
 Program rules are violated if the funding request does not reduce the pre-discount cost by the fair market value of the five computers, or alternatively cost-allocate the eligible and ineligible components.

 Applicants must select the most cost-effective solution and may not consider the benefits of ineligible components in the bid evaluation unless: 1) those ineligible components are allocated out of the funding request; 2) the full package is a reasonable business bundling; and 3) the prices of the eligible components are reasonable.